Let sites play enhanced protected movies and music

 To see the sites where you've allowed the identifier to be shared, or to change whether you allow or block sharing, follow these steps:

-- In the "Privacy" section, click Content settings.
+- In the "Privacy and security" section, click Content settings.

-- To allow or block sharing with a specific site, click Manage exceptions.
+- To allow or block sharing with a specific site, add it to the "Allow" or "Block" list.

-- Optional: To remove an exception, click X.
+- To remove an exception, click More Remove.

 Casey is a Chromebook expert and author of this help page.
 Help her improve this article by leaving feedback below.